jonasjohansson/tinymassive.io/kit/README.md

 ## Controls

-The controls will be 2 joysticks and 4 arcade buttons and are yours to use in whichever way you deem fit.
-We will take care of transmitting control messages to your application.
+We will provide visitors with an arcade like control setup with 2 joysticks and 4 arcade buttons.
+These will be mapped like keyboard inputs, so if you want to include any of these controls into your project please refer to the diagram below.
+Remember that you can choose to not use these at all, or just use a few, up to you!

 ![](ControllerDiagramBlack.png)